dotlang/language/Enhancements.md

 things should look similar.
 what are the things that absolutely are useful? abstraction, code re-use,

-? - With the receiver notation there will always be a confusion about difference between these:
+N - With the receiver notation there will always be a confusion about difference between these:
 `int (MyClass this).func(int x) ...`
 `int func(MyClass this, int x)...` are they the same? if they are, which one is better?
 How should I decide which one to use? -> confusion != simplicity